Dealing With Water Damage After a House Fire

 Check for Ceiling Damage

-Whether you are restoring your property or thinking of selling a fire-damaged house, your ceilings should be examined while repairs are made after the fire.
+When restoring your property or selling your fire-damaged house, ensure someone examines your ceilings during the repair process following the fire.
 Damaged ceilings run the possibility of collapse, adding to the harm already done to your house or place of business.

 If you have ceiling panels, you can replace them as necessary, but other ceiling types might require a total replacement.
 After a fire, inspecting and fixing damaged ceilings is laborious work, so you might want to seek professional assistance.